Canon 1D Mark IV vs 1Ds Mark III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark IV and the 1Ds Mark III have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the 1D Mark IV does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D Mark IV vs 1Ds Mark III